 These phones also give immediate access to the telecommunications officer 24 hours a day, seven days a week, and are located behind Brodbeck Hall, behind Alumnae House, in the Whitaker Campus Center parking lot, the chapel parking lot and at the Huntsinger Aquatic Center.
 Lost and found items are held at the Communication Center on the first floor of the Whitaker Campus Center.

 Hood College has an ambulatory facility, staffed by a registered nurse, that is open Monday through Friday from 8 a.m. until 4:30 p.m. when classes are in session.
 Physician clinics are held Tuesday, Wednesday and Thursday; students are seen by appointment only.
 Commuter students, including adult students, are eligible for services at the Wellness Center.
-If you have any questions, call the Wellness Center at ext.
+To contact the Wellness Center, use ext.
 3439.

 Staff counselors are available for brief supportive counseling, consultation and referral services.
 Commuter students are eligible for these services at no cost.
 Call the counseling center at ext.
 3440 for an appointment.